jarusified/react-hooks-example-application/README.md

 ## Notes

-1. ***Testing the API:*** Since the given website for SuperHeroAPI does not give information about all the possible characters, I send multiple requests between 1 to 1000 to find how many characters do exist.
+1. ***Testing the API:*** Since the given website for SuperHeroAPI does not give information about all the possible char acters, I send multiple requests between 1 to 1000 to find how many characters do exist.
 From the bruteforce script (refer Superhero scraper.ipynb), I figured there are 732 characters in the data.